19hours/sg-statutes/Acts/Income Tax Act.md

 ASCERTAINMENT OF CERTAIN INCOME

-### Profits of insurance companies
+### Profits of Insurers

-26\.—(1) This section has effect notwithstanding anything to the contrary in this Act except that nothing in this section shall affect the chargeability to tax of any income of an . under section 10.
+26\.—(1) Subject to section 34A, this section has effect notwithstanding anything to the contrary in this Act except that nothing in this section shall affect the chargeability to tax of any income of an insurer under section 10.

 [28/92]

 ### Separate accounts to be maintained for business of insuring and reinsuring offshore risks

-(2) An insurance company shall maintain separate accounts for the income derived by it from carrying on offshore life business or the business (other than the business of life assurance) of insuring and reinsuring offshore risks.
+(2) An insurer shall maintain separate accounts for the income derived by it from carrying on offshore life business or the business (other than the business of life assurance) of insuring and reinsuring offshore risks.

 [7/79; 9/80; 20/91]

-### Insurance companies other than life insurance companies
+### Insurers other than life insurers

-(3) In the case of an insurance company whether mutual or proprietary (other than a life insurance company) where the gains or profits accrue in part outside Singapore, the gains or profits on which tax is payable shall be ascertained by —
+(3) In the case of an insurer whether mutual or proprietary (other than a life insurer) where the gains or profits accrue in part outside Singapore, the gains or profits on which tax is payable shall be ascertained by —

 (a) taking the gross premiums and interest and other income received or receivable in Singapore (less any premiums returned to the insured and premiums paid on reinsurances);

-(b) deducting from the balance so arrived at a reserve for unexpired risks at the percentage adopted by the company in relation to its operations as a whole for such risks at the end of the period for which the gains or profits are being ascertained;
+(b) deducting from the balance so arrived at a reserve for unexpired risks at the percentage adopted by the insurer in relation to its operations as a whole for such risks at the end of the period for which the gains or profits are being ascertained;

 (c) adding thereto a reserve similarly calculated for unexpired risks outstanding at the commencement of that period; and

-(d) from the net amount so arrived at, deducting the actual losses (less the amount recovered in respect thereof under reinsurance), the agency expenses in Singapore and a fair proportion of the expenses of the head office of the company.
+(d) from the net amount so arrived at, deducting the actual losses (less the amount recovered in respect thereof under reinsurance), the distribution expenses and management expenses incurred in the production of the income referred to in paragraph (a) and, in respect of a branch in Singapore, a fair proportion of the expenses of its head office.

+[Act 7/2007, wef Y/A 2006 & Sub Ys/A:2007-ACT-7]

-(4) For the purposes of subsection (3), in ascertaining the gains or profits derived by an insurance company from carrying on the business (other than the business of life assurance) of insuring and reinsuring offshore risks or any other risks for the purposes of any concessionary rate of tax or exemption from tax prescribed by regulations made under section 43C —
+(4) For the purposes of subsection (3), in ascertaining the gains or profits derived by an insurer from carrying on the business (other than the business of life assurance) of insuring and reinsuring offshore risks or any other risks for the purposes of any concessionary rate of tax or exemption from tax prescribed by regulations made under section 43C —

 (a) no income other than income from premiums or from such dividends, interest and gains or profits realised from the sale of investments as may be specified in those regulations shall be included;